Chalmette Battlefield/The Battle of New Orleans

-Troop rosters for the New Orleans campaign, including the Battle of New Orleans, are available here.
+View troop rosters for the New Orleans campaign, including the Battle of New Orleans.
 Please note that these lists were compiled at various times---mostly in the 1950s and 1960s---from various sources.
 If you have new information, please share it with the park.
 If you are looking for specific names, be sure to search all the different lists contained in the pdf and be sure to look at alternate spellings.

 Did You Know?

 Vultures do not have many predators.
 If an enemy does approach, the vulture will face its enemy and vomit.
 This inventive bird also has a unique way to stay cool: it urinates on its legs.
 The urine also helps kill any germs picked up while standing on a carcass.